 For this list too, we are going to employ a similar measure.
 Judge an acting talent for his skills rather than his resume (though, obviously, the more impressive the resume, the more opportunities an actor has had to show his skills).
 Joaquin Phoenix may not have plenty of great films to show off, but we all know he is easily one of the most talented actors in town.
+With that said, here is the list of top actors of the 21st century.

 10. Tony Leung Chiu-Wai